AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 Which means that:

-* **static content** is handled with exactly the same speed and ease as on a static web server;*additionally you can use the administration and security tools available for your static web server(s)*.
+* **static content** is handled with the same speed and ease as on a static web server.
+Also, you can use the administration and security tools available for your static web servers.

 * **dynamic content** is generated as needed, without slowing the system down any more than absolutely necessary.

 The Dispatcher contains mechanisms to generate, and update, static HTML based on the content of the dynamic site.
 You can specify in detail which documents are stored as static files and which are always generated dynamically.

-This section illustrates the principles behind this.
+This section illustrates the principles behind this process.

 ### Static Web Server {#static-web-server}

 ![](assets/chlimage_1-3.png)

 A static web server, such as Apache or IIS, serves static HTML files to visitors of your website.
-Static pages are created once, so the same content will be delivered for each request.
+Static pages are created once, so the same content is delivered for each request.

-This process is very simple, and thus extremely efficient.
-If a visitor requests a file (e.g. a HTML page), the file is usually taken directly from memory, at worst it is read from the local drive.
-Static web servers have been available for quite some time, so there is a wide range of tools for administration and security management, and they are very well integrated with network infrastructures.
+This process is simple and efficient.
+If a visitor requests a file such as an HTML page, the file is taken directly from memory; at worst, it is read from the local drive.
+Static web servers have been available for quite some time, so there is a wide range of tools for administration and security management, and they are well integrated with network infrastructures.

 ### Content Management Servers {#content-management-servers}

 ![](assets/chlimage_1-4.png)

-If you use a Content Management Server, such as AEM, an advanced layout engine processes the request from a visitor.
-The engine reads content from a repository which, combined with styles, formats and access rights, transforms the content into a document that is tailored to the visitor's needs and rights.
+If you use a CMS (Content Management Server), such as AEM, an advanced layout engine processes the request from a visitor.
+The engine reads content from a repository which, combined with styles, formats and access rights, transforms the content into a document that is tailored to a visitor's needs and rights.

-This allows you to create richer, dynamic content, which increases the flexibility and functionality of your website.
+This workflow lets you create richer, dynamic content, which increases the flexibility and functionality of your website.
 However, the layout engine requires more processing power than a static server, so this setup may be prone to slowdown if many visitors use the system.

 ## How Dispatcher performs Caching {#how-dispatcher-performs-caching}